Planet Name Generator

 A planet name is the first piece of worldbuilding anyone meets for a location, and it sets every expectation that follows.
 Before you describe the storms, the cities or the war over the orbital lanes, the reader has already read the name — and decided, half consciously, what kind of place this is.
 That's why the choice carries weight out of proportion to its length.

-Whether you're charting a frontier for a hard-science novel or naming the throneworld of a fallen empire, start with the type, pick the style that fits the role, and let the setting frame the rest.
+Charting a frontier for a hard-science novel or naming the throneworld of a fallen empire, start with the type, pick the style that fits the role, and let the setting frame the rest.
 A good planet name is a promise about the place — keep that promise and the world feels real before you've described a single horizon.

 What makes a good planet name for a sci-fi story?